Politics of outer space: Post-detection policy

+Global security and space policies

+US Air Force judge advocate Matthew King, writing in a personal capacity, has looked at the major powers' cooperation in space matters in the light of international geo-political relationships on earth.
+He holds that joint engagement in space matters, especially for the United States, China and Russia, can be viewed via two alternative lenses: it can facilitate peace and understanding (a lens he refers to as an olive branch) or it can hide true relationships (the lens of a fig leaf).

 Politics of the ISS

-Politics of Asteroid mining
+Politics of asteroid mining

-In recent years the advancement in technology and engineering have made mining asteroid seem like an attainable endeavour.
-The global space mining market is estimated to be worth USD 14.71 billion by 2025, as indicated by market research.
+In recent years, the advancement in technology and engineering have made mining asteroid more plausible.
+The global space mining market is estimated to be worth $14.71 billion by 2025, as indicated by market research.
 Although the industry could be years away from successfully mining asteroids, this renewed interest in asteroid mining for metal extraction has the potential to influence the global market of rare metal and create a new geopolitical order.

 Outer space has been a ground for geopolitical competition since the Cold War, and the expected growth in asteroid mining could bring about a new geopolitical order organized around resources extraction.
 Access to rare metals from asteroids could position nation-states and their private sectors competitively.
 Countries with technological capacity to explore space and finance a new and costly asteroid mining endeavour are better positioned to dominate the global supply chain for such metals, while a handful of countries will lag behind.
 This threatens to drive a resource race in outer space and could create similar patterns of conflict around resources extraction to what has been experienced on earth.

 The expansion of resource extraction in outer space will require the development of a legal regulatory framework that adequately governs asteroid mining activities.
 The two current treaties that govern activities in outer space are the Outer Space Treaty and the Moon Treaty.
 Ratified by 98 countries in 1976, the Outer Space Treaty prevents sovereign or private ownership of outer space and its resources, asserting it belongs to all mankind but does not prevent exploitation of its resources.
 Ratified in 1979, the Moon Treaty clears some of the vague language surrounding the heritage for humankind outline in the Outer Space Treaty.
-Similar to the Outer Space Treaty, its provisions outline the moon and other celestial bodies are “not subject to national appropriation by claim of sovereignty, by means of use or occupation, or by any other means” It also introduces a number of provisions that limit activities in outer space.
+Similar to the Outer Space Treaty, its provisions outline the Moon and other celestial bodies are “not subject to national appropriation by claim of sovereignty, by means of use or occupation, or by any other means” It also introduces a number of provisions that limit activities in outer space.
 While those provisions have implications for the development of space mining industry, Article 11.7 of the treaty has serious implications for countries that wish to assert monopoly over the emerging asteroid mining industry.

 Article 11.7: The main purposes of the international regime to be established shall include: